yuhongHo/yuhongHo.github.io/index.md

 ### **Experiences**

 - **Sep.
-2020 - At present:** An sssistant lecturer at the College of Information Science  and Technology, Zhongkai University of Agriculture and Engineering
+2020 - At present:** An assistant lecturer at the College of Information Science  and Technology, Zhongkai University of Agriculture and Engineering
 - **Sep.
 2018 – July.
 2020:** Master of Computer Technology, SCAU; GPA: 4.12/5.0, top 5%
 - **Sep.
 2013 – July.
 2017:** Bachelor of Software Engineering, SCAU; GPA: 3.41/5.0